Ear infection - acute

 - A hole (perforation) in the eardrum

-A hearing test may be recommended if the person has a history of ear infections.
+The provider might recommend a hearing test if the person has a history of ear infections.

 - Apply a warm cloth or warm water bottle to the affected ear.

-- Use over-the-counter pain relief drops for ears, or ask the doctor about prescription ear drops to relieve pain.
+- Use over-the-counter pain relief drops for ears.
+Or, ask the provider about prescription eardrops to relieve pain.

-- Take over-the-counter medications for pain or fever, such as ibuprofen or acetaminophen.
+- Take over-the-counter medicines such as ibuprofen or acetaminophen for pain or fever.
 Do NOT give aspirin to children.

 - More severe pain or other symptoms